 ENV 3210.LB Limnology: The Study of Lakes Lab 1 s.h.
 A study of the influences of physical, chemical, and biological factors on the structure and function of inland lakes and ecosystems.
 Lab will meet for 3 hours per week.
 Prerequisite: 6 s.h. in Biology.
 Co-requisite ENV 3210.00.

-ENV 3311 Sustainable Food Systems and Nutrition (NFS\)
+ENV 3312 Introduction to Sustainable Food Systems and Nutrition (NFS\) 2 s.h.

 ENV 3320.00 Environmental Analysis